jimlah42/openpose-movement-assessment/README.md

 Firstly test that the examples work which means everything is setup properly.
 Then move the required folders into the “openpose” directory of the app (instructions under the “Export OpenPose” heading

-Install all required dependencies using
+Install all required dependencies using\
-Pip install requirements.txt
+`pip install requirements.txt`\
-If you are planning to develop the app it is recommended that you set up a virtual python environment To start program use python MainWindow.py
+If you are planning to develop the app it is recommended that you set up a virtual python environment\
+To start program use:\
+`python MainWindow.py`

 ## Development guide
 This guide is designed to give you a quick overview of how the program is structured and how to go about developing it.
 For more technical usage all widgets and functions are documented and typed.